ergotu/worktrees.nvim/CODE_REVIEW.md

 2. ✅ Branch name validation per git-check-ref-format
 3. ✅ Timer race condition safety
 4. ✅ Error handling standardization with proper error propagation
+5. ✅ Buffer iteration performance optimization
+6. ✅ JSON parse error logging

-**Remaining Work** (non-blocking for release):
+**Remaining Work** (optional enhancements):
-1. Add test coverage for untested actions (4-8 hours)
+1. Add test coverage for untested actions (4-8 hours) - nice-to-have
-2. Minor polish items (JSON parse logging, buffer iteration optimization)
+2. Improve config fallback for tests (test-only, no production impact)

 The plugin is now **production-ready**.
 The architectural foundation is excellent, security issues are resolved, and remaining improvements are quality-of-life enhancements that can be addressed in future releases.